guadalupebabio/TeraScope/README.md

 ## Run it locally
 - Clone the repository
-- Make sure you have pip installed
+- Make sure you have pip installed `pip3 -V` the number depends on your version of python.
-- paste in terminal: $ pip install `-r requirements.txt`, this installs the requirements needed.
+- paste in terminal: $ `pip3 install -r requirements.txt`, this installs the requirements needed.